elementary/docs/apis/launchers.md

 ## Actions

-You can use any action defined in the `app` namespace as one of the entry points for your application.
-They appear in the context menu of your app icon in the Applications Menu and Dock, and are searchable by name from the Applications Menu.
-Implementing actions is covered in-depth in [the actions section](actions).
+Actions are specific functions your app can perform without already being open; think of them as alternate and more specific entry points into your app.
+Actions appear in the context menu of your app icon in the Applications Menu and Dock, and are searchable by name from the Applications Menu.

 ### D-Bus activation